August 28, 2020 Weekly Update

 Our general body meetings convene all chapter members once monthly.
 Workgroups, caucuses, committees, and leadership provide key updates on campaigns and other activities.
 Members may also propose and vote on business.

-NATIONAL DSA EVENTS
+NATIONAL DSA HIGHLIGHTS

 Check out the newest edition National DSA’s seasonable publication, Democratic Left!